shopware/docs/guides/integrations-api/general-concepts/search-criteria.md

 ## `grouping`

 The `grouping` parameter allows you to group the result over fields.
-It can be used to realise queries such as:
+It can be used to realize queries such as:

-* Fetch one product for each manufacturer
+* Fetch one product for each manufacturer.
-* Fetch one order per day and customer
+* Fetch one order per day and customer.

 ```javascript
 {